Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data

-We aim to construct a linear ROM for the ct-NCS~\eqref{eq: ct-NCS} using data.
-In particular, since synthesizing a controller for a linear system to satisfy complex properties is significantly simpler than for a nonlinear system, and given that the ct-NCS under consideration features matched nonlinearities—allowing direct control over the nonlinear terms—we focus on constructing a linear ROM for~\eqref{eq: ct-NCS}.
-In the subsequent definition, we formally present this ROM.
+We aim to construct a linear ROM for the ct-NCS~\eqref{eq: ct-NCS} using data, as synthesizing controllers for linear systems to satisfy complex specifications is considerably more tractable than synthesizing controllers for nonlinear systems.
+Having motivated the adoption of linear ROMs, we now formally introduce them in the following definition.